Glossary

 Increasingly more LLMs support a list of optional tools that the model may call while generating a response, such as searching the web, editing a file, or even running code.

 Consider a prompt that asks what the latest Premier League results are.
 Without tool calls, the LLM will either say it doesn't know, or hallucinate an answer.
 If we pass in an option that enables the web search tool, the LLM will likely try to search for the answer and generate a summary based on the search result instead.
+See Agent Steps → Tools and Tools for available tools.

 Vector